tobias-walle/ai.nvim/README.md

 - `:AiSpellCheck` - Fixes grammar and spelling errors in the selection using predefined instructions.
 - `:AiTranslate` - Translates the selection to English using predefined instructions.
 For other languages, use `:AiRewrite` with a specific translation prompt (e.g., `:AiRewrite translate this to German`).
 - `:AiFix` - Attempts to fix bugs in the selection or file using predefined instructions and adds comments explaining the reasoning.
+- `:AiAgent` - Opens the agent panel for a guided chat with tool usage (file read/write/update, search, completion, ask).
+The agent can apply changes via diff views.
+- `:AiChangeModels` - Switches the current default model set (default/mini/nano/thinking) via a selection UI.

+### Agent Mode

+Open the agent panel with `:AiAgent` (see installation example for a suggested keymap).
+- Runs a chat with your configured model and uses tools to read/search files and apply changes.
+- Shows token usage and streams responses.
+- When the agent proposes changes, diff views open; accept with `<LocalLeader>a` or `<LocalLeader>A`, cancel with `<LocalLeader>q` or `<LocalLeader>Q`.

 ## Similar Plugins